Gestational Trophoblastic Disease (GTD)

 If you have symptoms of GTD, your health-care provider can use a physical exam, ultrasound and blood tests to help confirm a diagnosis.

-If your GTD is cancerous, additional imaging tests such as computed tomography (CT) scans, magnetic resonance imaging (MRI) and X-rays can be used to find out what stage of cancer you have.
+If your GTD is cancerous, additional imaging tests — such as computed tomography (CT), magnetic resonance imaging (MRI) and X-rays — can be used to find out what stage of cancer you have.

 Cancer staging

-If cancer is found, the next step is determining the stage of cancer.
-Knowing the stage of your cancer helps your care team develop your treatment plan.
-Physicians determine the stage of your cancer based on the size and location of the tumour, whether cancer cells are in the lymph nodes and whether there are cancer cells in other parts of the body.
+If cancer is found, the next step is determining the cancer stage.
+Knowing your cancer stage helps your care team develop your treatment plan.
+Physicians determine your cancer stage based on the size and location of the tumour, whether cancer cells are in the lymph nodes, and whether there are cancer cells in other parts of the body.

 Treatment